wilsongoltara/wilsongoltara/README.md

 <h3 align="center">A developer from Brazil, welcome to my profile!!</h3>

 - 🏫 I'm currently studyng Full Stack Software Development at <a href="https://betrybe.com" target="_blank">Trybe</a> and I do Compute Science at <a href="https://www.ufes.br/" target="_blank">UFES</a>.
-- 🧑‍💻 I’m currently learning and improving NodeJS, ORM, TypeScript.
+- 🧑‍💻 I'm currently learning and improving the microservices in NestJS
 - ⚽ I like to go to the beach, play futvolei and running.
 - 📩 How to reach me: http://www.linkedin.com/in/wilsongoltara
 - 📩 Portfolio: https://wilson-goltara.vercel.app